Health Economics and Clinical Outcomes Research (HECOR) - M.S.

 Principal Clinical Research Scientist, Adjunct Faculty

 Paul Niklewski, Ph.D. is Principal Clinical Research Scientist for Ethicon Inc., a Johnson and Johnson Company.
 In addition to teaching in the HECOR program at Xavier, he is an Adjunct Assistant Professor in the Department of Pharmacology & Cell Biophysics at University of Cincinnati’s College of Medicine.
 Niklewski has approximately 20 years of industry experience, both in medical devices and pharmaceuticals.
-During his career, he has worked on both the design of medical products and outcomes in the health industry.
+During his career, he has worked on both the design of medical products and outcomes in the healthcare industry.
 He has developed a comprehensive understanding of both the clinical and economic needs over his career for companies, hospitals and payers.
 This includes understanding the current changes in health care driven by the affordable care act and the Centers for Medicare and Medicaid Services.
 Niklewski completed his Ph.D. in Neuroscience at the University of Cincinnati College of Medicine.
 Recent publications focus on patient safety during procedural sedation.
 He has been recognized with the Johnson and Johnson Standard of Leadership Award in 2006, 2008, 2009, 2011 and 2013.

 Health GIS Research Specialist, Adjunct Faculty